A Closer Look at the Robustness of Vision-and-Language Pre-trained Models: Experiments

 \subsection{Ablation Study}

-In this section, we conduct detailed ablation studies to examine the key factors that contribute to \textsc{Mango}'s success.
-Qualitative analysis is also provided to illustrate \textsc{Mango}'s strength in handling challenging robustness tests.

 \textbf{Noise Generation and Random Masking}\, We select one dataset from each robustness type as a representative benchmark for ablation studies: VQA-CP v2, VQA-Rephrasings, VQA-LOL (Compose and Supplement), and IV-VQA.
 Results are summarized in Table~\ref{tab:ablate}.
-First, we compare with the baseline (Sec.~\ref{sec:baseline}) that simply adds Gaussian noise to either image or text modality.
-Different from observations in \cite{rusak2020simple}, comparing L2/L5 with L1 indicates that adding simple Gaussian noise to multimodal embeddings is not always helpful.
+First, we compare with the baseline (Sec.~\ref{sec:baseline}) that simply adds Gaussian noise to either image or text modality.\footnote{In our experiments, we set standard deviation to 0.5, and only perturb 50\% of training data via Gaussian noise within each minibatch.} Different from observations in \cite{rusak2020simple}, comparing L2/L5 with L1 indicates that adding simple Gaussian noise to multimodal embeddings is not always helpful.
 Especially, adding Gaussian noise on text modality brings unstable performance.

 Second, we experiment with adding adversarial noise alone, without random masking.
 Results on L3/L6 show that universal performance improvements over Gaussian noise (L2/L5).
 Intuitively, adversarial noise is \emph{harder} than Gaussian noise, as the adversarial noise generator learns to fool the backbone network.
 Model training with such augmented hard examples helps to boost model robustness.